 10 Antidotes for Anxiety

 Anxiety is often brought on by “worry”.
 Many of you have written us asking for tips on how to curb the anxiety associated with stress and worry.
-Many of these tips are from Dr. Hallowell’s book “WORRY“.
-These are ten of our favorite tips for putting worry in perspective:
+Many of these tips are from Dr. Hallowell’s book “WORRY: Hope and Help for a Common Condition“.
+Here are ten of our favorite antidotes for anxiety to help put worry into perspective:

 These are just a few suggestions of ways to deal with anxiety; we hope you find them helpful.
 Keep in mind that if anxiety becomes overwhelming and/or prevents you or a loved one from enjoying the things in life that are normally enjoyable, it is a sign that professional help is needed.

 - 10 Practical Tips for Managing Adult ADHD

 - The Hallowell Centers